 The Thames and Kosmos Biology Tk2 Scope boasts durable construction and high-quality optics for clear viewing.
 It comes with several accessories and full-color manual that walks high school students through set-up, preparing slides, and using the microscope, as well as several fun experiments.
 It has optical grade lenses, a light switch that can be toggled from above or below the specimen, and is still easy for a child to use.
 The clarity is amazing for a beginner scope.
 It’s one of the best all-around student microscopes.

 It doesn’t have the raw magnification power of other microscopes for kids, but it’s a perfect field microscope.
 Young explorers will enjoy using this microscope to explore the world around them.
 I love the portability of this microscope.
 It fits nicely in small hands, kids can look at just about anything, and easily carry it with them.
 It’s a great choice to quickly get your high school students exploring outside the bounds of the classroom.

 The pocket-size SE Mini 16x Microscope is the best microscope for kids who like to take their microscope on field trips and backyard adventures.
 The microscope has a carry pouch to fit snugly in your child’s pocket or backpack.
 The pouch also protects the microscope lens from scratching.

-With a 16x magnification, the microscope is perfect for children who also enjoy collecting stamps, coins, or other treasures.
+With a 16x magnification, the microscope is a perfect reasonable priced option for children who also enjoy collecting stamps, coins, or other treasures.
 Now they can include their hobby with STEM activities by investigating items under the microscope.